wix-incubator/stylable-integration/README.md

 By default, Node supports the `require()` function for `.js` and `.json` files, but allows hooks to attach to additional file extensions.

 This package exposes a special entry point that registers `.css` file handling, transpiling it for Node.js on-the-fly.

+Note that no css will be actually applied this will only generate the js module.

 To register the hook, use the dedicated entry point: